miklevin/MikeLev.in/_posts/2025-09-20-prompt-becomes-contract-human-agent.md

 See that?
 We just made the invisible dependency visible.
 We're explicitly stating, "Hey, for what follows, we're using the `sympy` rulebook."
 No guesswork.

-Now, in algebra, you'd just write $y = x^2$ and be expected to know 'x' is a variable.
+Now, in algebra, you'd just write $$y = x^2$$ and be expected to know 'x' is a variable.
 Python is more honest.
 It forces you to declare your intentions.

 ```python
 # Explicitly tell Python that 'x' is a symbol, not a number